earthdaily/GeosysPy/README.md

 # Analytics Generation Pipeline

-## Configure project locally
+## How to run the project locally

+### 1. Install dependencies

+`conda install --file requirements.txt`

+or

+`pip install -r requirements.txt`

-### 1. .env file
+### 2. .env file
-You need a .env file to run the example
+You need a .env file to run the example.
+You can contact (?) to get credentials.

 ```
 API_CLIENT_ID=